tcsmaster/ID2223/Lab2/README.md

 - Transcribe live audio
 - Transcribe a local file

-You can play with th model [here](https://huggingface.co/spaces/CsanadT/Swedish_ASmR)
+You can play with the model [here](https://huggingface.co/spaces/CsanadT/Swedish_ASmR)